top of page

 A Family Legacy Since 1978

-When Alan passed the torch in 2019, he entrusted the estate to his nephew Mark and Mark's wife Sandra - a carefully considered succession that ensured continuity of values.
+When Alan and Sue passed the torch in 2019, he entrusted the estate to his nephew Mark and Mark's wife Sandra - a carefully considered succession that ensured continuity of values.
 This wasn't a sale to investors or a corporate acquisition.
 It was a family transition built on shared commitment to the land and a long-term vision for the estate's future.

 Today, Mark and Sandra carry forward Alan's pioneering spirit whilst bringing their own international perspective and fresh energy to Château Méaume.
-The mission remains unchanged: craft exceptional wines, respect the terroir, and welcome visitors to experience authentic countryside life.
+The mission remains unchanged: craft exceptional wines, respect the terroir, and welcome visitors to experience authentic vineyard life.

 Mark Johnson-Hill - Propriétaire